calebvergene/calebvergene/README.md

 ## Hi there, I'm Caleb! 👋

-- 🌲 Hey!
-I'm Caleb, a CS student at UC Irvine passionate about software development, entrepreneurship, and UI/UX design.
+- 🌲 I'm a CS student at UC Irvine passionate about software development, entrepreneurship, and UI/UX design.
 - 🚀 **Explore** my repositories to see what I have coded!
 - 📫 Let's get in touch: